Launceston for two nights

 Jansz and Pipers Brook are next on the list.
 Who can go past Jansz bubbles?
-Clover Hill Vineyard has a crackling fireplace, so add that to your list.
-With the array of vineyards spread before you to explore, are you beginning to feel two weeks isn’t enough in these parts?
-Maybe not?
+Clover Hill Vineyard is one stunner of a cellar door, so add that to your list.
+With so many vineyards to explore, are you beginning to feel two weeks isn’t enough in these parts?

-Tonight stay at Lost Farm and indulge in a vinotherapy spa.
+Tonight stay at Lost Farm at Bridport and indulge in a vinotherapy spa.
 That’s right, a combo of wine and spa – rather divine.
-Sit back and watch the golfers play on this spectacular course, currently rated the #3 course in Australia.
+Sit back and watch the golfers play on this spectacular course, rated among the top in Australia.

 More Tamar Valley

 Today, venture to the ‘West Side’ of the Tamar.
 You’ll find Beauty Point and Seahorse World.
 Did you know that it’s the male seahorse that gives birth?
 That’s worth chatting about over a wine.
 Go to Moores Hill.
-They’re the first off-the-grid vineyard around here and they also have a pup named Otto you must meet.
-There’s also a fireplace you can stay huddled around with your red in hand.
+They’re the first off-the-grid vineyard around here and they also have a dog named Otto you must meet.

 From the Tamar, drive to Ghost Rock Vineyard near Port Sorell.
-Young winemaker Justin has taken over the reins from his parents and hosts lots of events as well as serves up hearty winter lunches.
-Time your trip around the Devonport Jazz Festival, 28 and 29 July, at Ghost Rock.
-They also do Sunday music sessions and offer food and wine workshops through Hundred Acres accommodation onsite.
+Young winemaker Justin has taken over the reins from his parents and hosts lots of events.
+They also do Sunday music sessions and offer food and wine workshops through Hundred Acres onsite.
+Overnight in Port Sorell.

-This morning, get some yummy eggs and bacon into you at Drift Café.
+Head to Devonport this morning in time for breakfast, get some yummy eggs and bacon into you at Drift Café.
 Connected to the Surf Club, this popular local haunt really delivers.
 Plus, the views out to the beach are a great way to begin the day.
-Make a note of Mrs. Jones upstairs.
-That restaurant is reason enough to come back to Tassie.
-Wander up around Mersey Bluff and explore indigenous history and a rather pretty lighthouse.
+Take a stroll along the beach front then make your way up to Mersey Bluff and explore indigenous history and a striking red-striped lighthouse.
 Take a selfie in one of the ‘nooks’.
 It has to be done.

-Make Red Feather Inn, just outside of Launceston, your base for the next two nights.
-Those truffles you dug up with Henry might be well suited to a cooking class.
-Winter is the season for cooking comfort food, after all.
+Make Red Feather Inn, just outside of Launceston, your base.
 There’s a host of classes on offer including the ever popular To Market To Market that begins with a visit to the Harvest Market before heading back to the Inn for a day of cooking.
-Most classes start at 9.30 am or 10 am, and run through until 3 pm.
+Most classes start at 9.30am or 10am, and run through until 3pm.

 The onsite restaurant is open for dinner on Friday and Saturday evenings.
-It’s a cosy haven with thick walls, an extensive wine list and a seasonal menu mostly grown and raised at Red Feather Inn.
+It’s an inviting haven with thick walls, an extensive wine list and a seasonal menu mostly grown and raised at Red Feather Inn.
 The Garden Suite is heavenly.
-Follow up with more cooking the next day or go for a stroll through the colonial history of the area.

 Bicheno for two nights